City Crime Score

 Frequently Asked Questions

-What are the safest neighborhoods in Evanston?
+What types of crime are most common in Evanston?

-Is Evanston a good place to live?
+Is Evanston a good place to buy a home from a safety standpoint?

 Surrounding Cities